 Job responsibilities will include:

 - Analyze and interpret complex information; approve or reject documentation according to policies, procedures, rules, statutes or regulations as it relates to the specialized functional area.

-- Review and update inmate legal files with court filings and other related legal documents.
-Position will also be responsible for determining compliance with relevant and appropriate statutes, rules, administrative orders and/or other governing policies and procedures.
+Review and monitor case files, filings and related documents to determine compliance with relevant and appropriate statutes, rules, administrative orders and/or other governing policies and procedures.

-- Prepare, process and review legal orders, warrants, and appearance bonds and other complex forms to include motions, writs of habeas corpus, mittimus, advisements, warrants, and appearance bonds, in accordance with a judge's order, court procedures, legal precedents or other complicated procedures; create forms and legal documents including motions, contempt citations and other documents as necessary.
+Review, prepare and process legal orders, warrants, protection orders and appearance bonds and other complex forms to include motions, writs of habeas corpus, mittimus, advisements, warrants, protection orders and appearance bonds, in accordance with a judge's order, court procedures, legal precedents or other complicated procedures; create forms and legal documents including motions, contempt citations and other documents as necessary.

-- Communicate with law enforcement agencies, court staff and other interested parties.
+Communicate with law enforcement agencies, court staff, inmates, and other interested parties.

 Our ideal candidate will have:

 - Knowledge of legal terminology and legal documentation format sufficient to be able to read, interpret, and prepare legal documents.

 - Skill in interpreting federal, state and local laws